 Narrative Statement of Significance Criterion A - Decatur's Commerce Post-World War II Era: Decatur's main commercial and residential development was historically centered around Bank Street in the northwest and the Albany (New Decatur) development was established around 2nd Avenue in the southeast portion of the city.
 Decatur's population in 1940 was 16,604.
 The population marginally grew to 19,974 by 1950.
 By 1960 the population jumped to 29,217.
 The city's industrial base remained strong due to its proximity to the Tennessee River, and the municipality was in communing distance to Redstone Arsenal.
 In the 1950s 6th Avenue SE, State Highway 31, which cuts through the Albany District and continues south, was widened to four lanes.
 The residential landscape south of Delano Park along 6th Avenue began to transform as the residential street started to see commercial development.
 While development was hemmed in to the north and most of the east by the Tennessee River and Wheeler National Wildlife Refuge (established in 1938), development in the northeast was primarily industrial, along the riverfront.
 Directly to the west was a mixed-race neighborhood, and to the immediate southwest was another municipality, Austinville.
 As a result, the city primarily grew to the south and the southwest, beyond Austinville in the immediate post-War era.
-The placement
+The placement of Simpson's Florist at the gateway between the historic turn of the century neighborhoods and the path towards contemporary developments in the SE was a strategic move that helped ensure the business's longevity.

-&lt;sup>3 The other two existing period neon signs in the city is the marquee for the Princess Theatre (1941) and the free-standing sign for Big Bob Gibson's BBQ (early 1950s).
+3 The other two existing period neon signs in the city is the marquee for the Princess Theatre (1941) and the free-standing sign for Big Bob Gibson's BBQ (early 1950s).

-&lt;sup>4 Austinville was annexed into Decatur in 1956.
+4 Austinville was annexed into Decatur in 1956.